Comfy Country has craft

 Fax: 403-912-0543

-Crafts don't necessarily include glue, scissors and paper.
-Crafts are anything you enjoy doing, be it cooking, sewing, knitting and even gardening.
-It is usually something that gives great pleasure, is relaxing and has to be fit into a time slot somewhere between homemaker and professional.
-Please enjoy some of the crafts we have chose for you.
+Crafting isn’t necessarily all about glue, scissors and paper.
+Crafts are anything you enjoy doing, be it cooking, sewing, writing, knitting, tying fishing flies and even gardening.
+It is usually something that gives great pleasure, is relaxing and has to be fit into a time slot somewhere between home body and professional.

 Preserving Flowers